-Today, the plurality adopts a difficult-to-administer rule: Exigent circumstances are generally present when police encounter a person suspected of drunk drivingexcept when they aren't.
-Compare ante, at 13, with ante, at 16.
+Today, the plurality adopts a difficult-to-administer rule: Exigent circumstances are generally present when police encounter a person suspected of drunk driving-except when they aren't.
+Compare ante, at 854, with ante, at 857.
 The plurality's presumption will rarely be rebutted, but it will nevertheless burden both officers and courts who must attempt to apply it.
 "The better (and far simpler) way to resolve" this case is to apply "the per se rule" I proposed in Missouri v.
-McNeely, 569 U.S. 141 (2013) (dissenting opinion).
+McNeely, 569 U.S. 141, 176 (2013) (dissenting opinion).
 Birchfield v.
-North Dakota, 579 U.S. , (2016) (THOMAS, J., concurring in judgment in part and dissenting in part) (slip op., at 3).
-Under that rule, the natural metabolization of alcohol in the blood stream "creates an exigency once police have probable cause to believe the driver is drunk," regardless of whether the driver is conscious.
-Id., at (slip op., at 4).
+North Dakota, 579 U.S. 438, 498 (2016) (Thomas, J., concurring in judgment in part and dissenting in part).
+Under that rule, the natural metabolization of alcohol in the bloodstream "'creates an exigency once police have probable cause to believe the driver is drunk," regardless of whether the driver is conscious.
+Ibid.
 Because I am of the view that the Wisconsin Supreme Court should apply that rule on remand, I concur only in the judgment.

 The Fourth Amendment provides that "[t]he right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated."
 Although the Fourth Amendment does not, by its text, require that searches be supported by a warrant, see Groh v.
-Ramirez, 540 U. S. 551, 571-573 (2004) (THOMAS, J., dissenting), "this Court has inferred that a warrant must generally be secured" for a search to comply with the Fourth Amendment, Kentucky v.
+Ramirez, 540 U. S. 551, 571-573 (2004) (Thomas, J., dissenting), "this Court has inferred that a warrant must generally be secured" for a search to comply with the Fourth Amendment, Kentucky v.
 King, 563 U. S. 452, 459 (2011).
-We have also recognized, however, that this warrant presumption "may be overcome in some circumstances because '[t]he ultimate touchstone of the Fourth Amendment is "reasonableness.""
-Ibid.
+We have also recognized, however, that this warrant presumption "may be overcome in some circumstances because 'the ultimate touchstone of the Fourth Amendment is "reasonableness."
+"Ibid.
 Accordingly, we have held that "the warrant requirement is subject to certain reasonable exceptions."
 Ibid.